-Council in March 2009 to ensure that local information and intelligence is used to maximum effect; to meet both local and strategic infrastructure needs.
-This process requires engagement with Ward Members on all allocation and spend of monies, and subsequent approval by the relevant Cabinet Member through a Decision Memo/Core Data Proforma.
-The Table above provides an overview of the process for consultation and engagement on spend with Ward Members.
+A Member Engagement Process on the spend of planning obligations was approved by the Council in March 2009 to ensure that local information and intelligence is used to maximum effect; to meet both local and strategic infrastructure needs.
+This process requires engagement with Ward Members for receptor sites on all allocation and spend of monies, and subsequent approval by the relevant Cabinet Member through a Decision Memo/Core Data Proforma.
+The table above provides an overview of the process for consultation and engagement on spend with Ward Members.

-Chapter 3 - Types of Planning Obligations that may be Sought
+3 Types of Planning Obligations that May be Sought